tobiaspariente/Fake-News-Detection-with-AI/README.md

-# 📰 Fake News Classifier with AI
+# 📰 Fake News Detection with AI

 ## 🎥 Demo Time
 Experience the project in action: